jakimfett/gravestones/README.md

 Hazzard, if you come back to modding, I'll happily transfer everything over to you.

 Licensed under the [GNU GPLv2](https://github.com/jakimfett/gravestones/blob/master/LICENSE).

+Bleeding edge builds can be obtained from [Jenkins](https://jenkins.jakimfett.com/view/Factorio/job/gravestones/), but may be horribly broken and/or corrupt your world.

 ![](https://raw.githubusercontent.com/jakimfett/gravestones/master/gravestones.png)